naston70/jeremys-it-lab/22-RSTP/rstp.md

 ###### backup port role
 * RSTP backup port role is a discarding port that receives a superior BPDU form another interface on the same switch
-* This only happens when two interfaces are connected to the same collsion domain (via a hub)
+* This only happens when two interfaces are connected to the same collision domain (via a hub)
-* Hubs arent used in modern networks so should not be encountered
+* Hubs aren't used in modern networks so should not be encountered
+* They function as a backup for designated port
+* The interface with the lowest port ID will be selected as the designated port and the other will be the backup port

+#### RSTP

+- All switches running RSTP send their own BPDUs every hello time
+- Switches 'age' the BPDU information much more quickly.
+In classic STP, a switch waits 10 hello intervals.
+In rapid STP, a switch considers a neighbour lost if it misses 3 BPDUs (6 seconds).
+It will then 'flush' all MAC addresses learned on that interface

+#### RSTP Link Types

+- **EDGE:** a port connected to an end host.
+Moves directly to forwarding, without negotiation. (like Portfast)
+- **Point-to-Point:** a direct connection between two switches
+- **Shared:** a connection to a hub.
+Most operate in half-duplex mode